lwfinger/rtw88/README.md

 This repository includes drivers for the following cards:

-RTL8822BE, RTL8822CE, RTL8821CE, and RTL8723DE
+RTW8822BE, RTW8822CE, RTW8821CE, and RTW8723DE  (All PCIe)
+RTW8822BU, RTW8822CU, RTW8821CU, and RTW88723DU (All USB)
+RTW8822BS, RTW8822CS, and RTW8821CS   (All SDIO)

+The SDIO drivers have not yet been included in the kernel, but they appear to work and are now included here to help with testing.
+With these changes, only the RTW8723DS member of the Realtek Wifi 5 (802.11ac) chips is not supported with rtw88.

 If you are looking for a driver for chips such as RTL8188EE, RTL8192CE, RTL8192CU, RTL8192DE, RTL8192EE, RTL8192SE, RTL8723AE, RTL8723BE, or RTL8821AE,
 these should be provided by your kernel.
 If not, then you should go to the Backports Project (https://backports.wiki.kernel.org/index.php/Main_Page) to obtain the necessary code.

-This repo has been brought up to date with the kernel code on Sep.
-25, 2020.
+This repo has been brought up to date with the kernel code on Mar 15, 2023.

-The main changes are as follows:
-1. The methods for obtaining DMA buffers has changed.
-This should have no effect.
-2. The regulatory methods are changed.
-This may have some effect on users.
-3. The firmware loading has been more resistent against timeouts.
-4. The RX buffer size is increased.
-5. Antenna selection code was modified.
-This change may help the low signal problems.
-6. BlueTooth coexistence was modified.

-When making these changes, I tried to watch for things that might be incompatible with older kernels.
-As this kind of updating in really boring, I might have missed something.
 Please let me know of build problems.

 If you see a line such as:
 make[1]: *** /lib/modules/5.17.5-300.fc36.x86_64/build: No such file or directory.
 Stop.